-(Story updated Nov.
-27, 2013) There are six candidates in Nebraska's U.S Senate race and six candidates for Nebraska governor, in hotly contested races that are constantly evolving.
+(Text story updated Jan.
+22, 2014) There are 10 candidates in Nebraska's U.S Senate race and seven candidates for Nebraska governor, in hotly contested races that are constantly evolving.

 “The unusual feature here is that we do have two open seats for statewide offices,” said John Hibbing, University of Nebraska-Lincoln political scientist.
 “It’s pretty unusual not just in Nebraska but anywhere in the country to have that kind thing, both the governor’s mansion and a senate seat with no incumbent involved so one would think this would attract lots of interested politicos.”

 How unusual?
 In Nebraska, the last time this happened was 1978.
 That year, Republican Charles Thone was elected governor and Democrat Jim Exon was elected to the Senate.